luebbe/homie-node-collection/README.md

 It has one setting:

-- _temperatureOffset_: The temperature offset in degrees.
+- _\<node-name>.temperatureOffset_: The temperature offset in degrees.
   Range = \[-10.0°C ..
 10.0°C].
 Default = 0°C.
+  This is a per node setting, so pay attention that the node names are different.

 **Attention**: This offset is just added to the temperature read from the sensor.
 The relative humidity is not recalculated.

-**Attention**: This setting is shared across all instances.
-If you have more than one instance of a BME280Node, they will use the same _temperatureOffset_.

 Advertises the values as: